 Visit historic Ye Olde Mitre in Holborn for top-notch real ales, delicious homemade bar snacks and its celebrated sandwiches.
 Constructed in 1546, the pub is famous for hosting a cherry tree that Elizabeth I once danced around with Sir Christopher Hatton.
 Ye Olde Mitre also featured in cult movie Snatch, and hosts brilliant beer festivals three times a year with samples from all over the world.

-It’s from the Anchor Bankside that Samuel Pepys watched the Great Fire of London rage in 1666.
-Discover this wonderful riverside pub and imagine stepping back in time to when the area was at the centre of Shakespeare’s “theatreland”; with the Globe Theatre being a few steps away.
+It's from the Anchor Bankside that Samuel Pepys watched the Great Fire of London rage in 1666.
+Discover one of the most famous pubs on the Thames, and imagine stepping back in time to when the area was at the centre of Shakespeare’s “theatreland”; with the Globe Theatre being a few steps away.
 Come in the summer to make the most of the impressive outdoor space on the Thames.

 The Cutty Sark